 By Andrea Goddard

-SFL Bulletin Spring 2016
+(From the SFL Bulletin Spring 2017)

 Many people who attended the SFL 2017 event in Colorado have posted individual photos as well as photo albums to the SFL Facebook page.
 If you are

 not a follower, you may view the photos here

-Race and Rally Results
+2017 Race and Rally Results

-View or download the Olav Pedersen Race and Rally results (MS Excel format) from the 2016 event.
+View or download the Olav Pedersen Race and Rally results (MS Excel format) from the 2017 event.